 So, based on the above formula, the ROE for Independence Realty Trust is:

-A Side By Side comparison of Independence Realty Trust's Earnings Growth And 3.0% ROE
+A Side By Side comparison of Independence Realty Trust's Earnings Growth And 3.2% ROE

-It is quite clear that Independence Realty Trust's ROE is rather low.
-Even when compared to the industry average of 6.6%, the ROE figure is pretty disappointing.
-However, we we're pleasantly surprised to see that Independence Realty Trust grew its net income at a significant rate of 37% in the last five years.
+As you can see, Independence Realty Trust's ROE looks pretty weak.
+Even when compared to the industry average of 6.7%, the ROE figure is pretty disappointing.
+However, we we're pleasantly surprised to see that Independence Realty Trust grew its net income at a significant rate of 35% in the last five years.
 We believe that there might be other aspects that are positively influencing the company's earnings growth.
 For instance, the company has a low payout ratio or is being managed efficiently.

-We then compared Independence Realty Trust's net income growth with the industry and we're pleased to see that the company's growth figure is higher when compared with the industry which has a growth rate of 11% in the same period.
+As a next step, we compared Independence Realty Trust's net income growth with the industry, and pleasingly, we found that the growth seen by the company is higher than the average industry growth of 13%.

-Is Independence Realty Trust Efficiently Re-investing Its Profits?
+Is Independence Realty Trust Using Its Retained Earnings Effectively?

-Independence Realty Trust seems to be paying out most of its income as dividends judging by its three-year median payout ratio of 96%, meaning the company retains only 4.1% of its income.
+Independence Realty Trust seems to be paying out most of its income as dividends judging by its three-year median payout ratio of 73%, meaning the company retains only 27% of its income.
 However, this is typical for REITs as they are often required by law to distribute most of their earnings.
-In spite of this, the company was able to grow its earnings significantly, as we saw above.
+Regardless, this hasn't hampered its ability to grow as we saw earlier.

 On the whole, we do feel that Independence Realty Trust has some positive attributes.
 That is, quite an impressive growth in earnings.
-However, the low profit retention means that the company's earnings growth could have been even higher, had the company been reinvesting more of its earnings and paid out less dividends.
+However, the low profit retention means that the company's earnings growth could have been higher, had it been reinvesting a higher portion of its profits.
 Having said that, on studying current analyst estimates, we were concerned to see that while the company has grown its earnings in the past, analysts expect its earnings to shrink in the future.
 Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
 Click here to be taken to our analyst's forecasts page for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.